deestbie/console-docs/docs/venom/techfaq.md

 * Your live stream URL will most likely reside on a secure Media Server or Content Delivery Network.
 * Set default port of router to allow media server to be accessed externally.
 The default port is usually 5119.
-* Set firewall to allow users to access the media server.
+* Set firewall to allow users to access the media server.-->